vincentmoreau-se/migrator_java/README.md

 In both modes, AES 128 CBC is used on UICC to encrypt/decrypt passwords.

-A pin code must be configured the first time user open the app.
-The pin code security part comes from [this tutorial from Eric Vétillard](https://github.com/bertrandmartel/javacard-tutorial#jc101-password-pin--password-application-with-pin-security).
-This pin code can be changed using the options menu.
+The application uses device biometric authentication (fingerprint, face recognition) or device credentials (PIN, pattern, password) to unlock access.
+A SIM card pin code must be configured the first time the SIM applet is used.
+The SIM pin code security part comes from [this tutorial from Eric Vétillard](https://github.com/bertrandmartel/javacard-tutorial#jc101-password-pin--password-application-with-pin-security).
+The SIM pin code can be changed using the options menu.

 ![App preview](https://user-images.githubusercontent.com/5183022/30868430-e39796ba-a2de-11e7-94a3-a5d8fd33401e.gif)

-## Build
+## Build Requirements

+* Java 11 or higher
+* Android Gradle Plugin 7.4.2
+* Gradle 7.6
+* Kotlin 1.9.23

 ```bash
 git clone git@github.com:bertrandmartel/sim-password-wallet.git